bradleyboehmke/bradleyboehmke/index.md

 </p>

 <p>
 I also keep an open science [notebook](http://bradleyboehmke.github.io/notebook/) where I log my scientific and academic inquiries and activities.
-Note that this is <u>not</u> a blog; however, potential collaborators and fellow researchers may find interesting tidbits scattered throughout these entries.
+Note that this is <a href="http://bradleyboehmke.github.io/about/"><u>not</u> a blog</a>; however, potential collaborators and fellow researchers may find interesting tidbits scattered throughout these entries.
 <p>